At least 25 die in Philippine typhoon havoc, rescue official says

 The tally reflected the situation at 9 a.m., said Tolentino, the main disaster response coordinator and an adviser to President Rodrigo Duterte, adding that reports from other areas of northern Luzon, hit by the typhoon on Saturday, were still flowing in.

-The Cordillera deaths were confirmed by Emmanuel Salamat, of the office of civil defense, who said police had reported at least 20 dead there.

-Reporting by Manolo Serapio Jr and Enrico dela Cruz; Writing by Martin Petty; Editing by Clarence Fernandez
+The Cordillera deaths were confirmed by Emmanuel Salamat, of the office of civil defence, who said police had reported at least 20 dead there.
+(Reporting by Manolo Serapio Jr and Enrico dela Cruz; Writing by Martin Petty; Editing by Clarence Fernandez)